 • Arrange the frozen fries on a sheet pan lined with parchment paper.
 Bake according to the package directions, about 10-15 minutes.

-26 ounces frozen french fries
+26 oz. frozen french fries

 • Once baked, top the fries with the cheese and bake for 5-7 minutes until the cheese has melted.
 Top with carne asada, tomato, jalapeño, and sour cream.